akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/getting_started_fuse.md

 - Select the Wildfly Server that we set up in the first chapter
 - Switch to the Console view of Eclipse an watch your server starting and putting lots of stuff into the server log.

-If you still have a message in the ActiveMQ Queue that we generated in chapter 2, then it should be immediatly processed by the wildfly-camel subsystem and hence the JSON should be written into the servers log file.
+If you still have a message in the ActiveMQ Queue that we generated in chapter 2, then it should be immediately processed by the wildfly-camel subsystem and hence the JSON should be written into the servers log file.

 Also check the ActiveMQ *liferay* queue.
 After the message was consumed by Camel, it is dequeued and not pending anymore.